 Range & Habitat: The Turk's Cap Lily occurs primarily in a few counties in southern Illinois (see Distribution Map).
 This is a rare plant in the wild in Illinois, although it is occasionally cultivated in gardens because of the showy flowers.
 Habitats include moist meadows in woodland areas, open woodlands and young flatwoods, thickets, and areas along lakes.
 This plant is occasionally introduced into natural areas outside of its original range.

 Faunal Associations: Cross-pollination is required for fertile seeds.
 The large showy flowers appear to be designed to attract hummingbirds and larger day-flying insects, such as Sphinx moths, Hummingbird moths, long-tongued bees, and the larger butterflies.
-Charles Wilson in Flowers and Insects (1928) observed the Greater Fritillary, Monarch, and Spicebush Swallowtail butterflies as occasional visitors to Lilium superbum, which was probably Lilium michiganense, as the former species doesn't occur near Carlinville, Illinois.
+Charles Robertson in Flowers and Insects (1929) observed the Greater Fritillary, Monarch, and Spicebush Swallowtail butterflies as occasional visitors to Lilium superbum, which was probably Lilium michiganense, as the former species doesn't occur near Carlinville, Illinois.
 Larger herbivores, such as deer and livestock, will consume mature plants, while immature plants are vulnerable to small herbivores.
 Small rodents may eat the bulbs.

 Photographic Location: The photographs were taken at Meadowbrook Park in Urbana, Illinois, where this species was introduced.